 - Can help win your disability case especially if you are appearing before an Administrative Law Judge

 For example, say you are under the age of 50 and worked before as a cashier.
 You have a back injury that interferes with your ability to do this type of work.
 You also have side effects from your medications that make you drowsy.
-In a Residual Functional Capacity form, your doctor states that you cannot sit for more than 4 hours or stand or walk for more than 2 hours in a work day.
+In an RFC form, your doctor states that you cannot sit for more than 4 hours or stand or walk for more than 2 hours in a work day.
 Your doctor also states that you have problems with attention and focus due to your medications.
 These limitations help support your disability claim because it shows that you could not work a full 8 hour day.